ElGonan/carssification_AI/README.md

     - 0.8645

 ## Conclusion
-The model is now performing much better than before, the precision, recall and F-Score are much better than before.
+The model is now performing much better than before, the precision, recall and F-Score are much better.
 The model is now able to detect the car parts and I have achieved the almost equal the State of the Art[4] with only 5 epochs.
 I'll try other day with the ammount of epochs the paper[4] used and then compare them correctly.

-Now, before finishing this project.
-I still have to test with the test dataset and see how it performs.
+Also I have a Kaggle notebook[8] with an accuracy of 99.08 with this dataset.
+That´s my new objective.

 The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code.